Does CBD Cause Constipation?

 If you have a sensitive stomach and have never tried CBD before, you might feel concerned about trying it for the first time.
-With all the information out there, you might be wondering if CBD can make you constipated or upset your digestive system.
+With all the information out there, you might be wondering how it affects your digestion.
+A common question is whether CBD can cause constipation.

 In fact, many people use CBD to alleviate symptoms of irritable bowel syndrome (IBS), such as pain and inflammation.
-Early research suggests that it can positively affect the digestive system.
+Early research suggests that it can positively affect the digestive system: cannabinoids may interact with the gut through the endocannabinoid system, which helps regulate inflammation, sensation, and intestinal motility.
+However, evidence is still developing, especially for constipation.

-But it’s smart to answer your questions about how CBD and your stomach might get along before you give it a go.
+In this article, we will answer your questions about how CBD and your stomach might get along before you give CBD a go.

 Common Causes of Constipation

-If you took CBD and experienced constipation afterward, it’s a good idea to check for common triggers of constipation, including:
+If you took CBD and experienced constipation afterward, it’s a good idea to start ruling out common triggers of constipation, including:

 - Certain medications